 Furthermore, many spiritual leaders use these Christianized adaptations when conducting ceremony and skew the original meanings behind the spirituality.
 Many others use the spirituality as a means to gain profit, often taking advantage of desperate, non-native individuals searching for a meaning in this world.

 Sharing individual perspectives is the only way to bring traditional spirituality back to the people, as was done long before the onset of European colonization.
+Spiritual Elders have the ability to share their stories and visions with the people openly and should do so without fear, just as Albert White Hat did at the Sinte Gleska University on reservation.

 Spirituality evolves over time when individual visions are fulfilled through ceremony and demonstrations that the people take witness of.
 These displays of spiritual power, song, and dance are cornerstones to: the evolutionary development of knowledge, bonding individuals to one another, the recognition of family members’ rights and respect for such rights, and building alliances within and outside of the individual clans.
 Lakota spirituality evolves from a plethora of individual visions into a conjoined understanding of life on this planet.